 Bruce started teaching martial arts in the same year that he moved back, and after dropping out of school in the spring on 1964, he moved to Oakland to live with James Yimm Lee.
 Together, they opened the second Jun Fan martial arts studio and in that same year, Lee appeared in the Long Beach International Karate Championship.

-Unhappy with the roles that he was getting in the US, Lee returned to Hong Kong where unbeknownst to him, was a major success despite being aired for only one season.
-Wit his new found fame, Bruce signed a two-film contract with Golden Harvest.
+Unhappy with the roles that he was getting in the US, Lee returned to Hong Kong where unbeknownst to him, The Green Hornet was a major success despite being aired for only one season.
+With his new found fame, Bruce signed a two-film contract with Golden Harvest.
 The first movie, The Big Boss, was an enormous box office success across Asia.
 He then followed with Fist of Fury, which broke the box office record set by The Big Boss.
 A few months after the completion of Enter the Dragon, Bruce Lee passed away.
-The film would later go on to gross over $200 million worldwide to date.
+The film would later go on to gross over $200 million worldwide.

 In July of 1973 while Lee was having a meeting to discuss another movie, he started to complain of a headache.
 He was given pain meds by an friend then went to take a nap.
 After failing to go to dinner later that night, producer Raymond Chow went to the apartment and was unable to wake him up.
 A doctor arrived on the scene and was also unable to wake Lee up.
 They called an ambulance which brought Lee to the Elizabeth Hospital where he was pronounced dead.
 The autopsy concluded that his brain had swollen considerably.
 The acute cerebral edema was due to a reaction caused by different elements in the headache medication.